Contributions from The Columbia Basin Bulletin

 Partners in the restoration include NOAA Fisheries Service, which shares captive broodstock fish culture responsibilities at two facilities located in Washington state and the Oregon Department of Fish and Wildlife which provides smolt rearing for the program.
 Also the Shoshone-Bannock Tribes conducts habitat investigations geared toward determining the ability of nursery lakes to receive eggs and fish from the program and conducts and evaluates lake fertilization.
 The University of Idaho provides genetic support for the program

-Last year a new sockeye hatchery in Springfield, Idaho came on line with the capacity to dramatically expand releases of juvenile sockeye, which is expected to further increase returns.
-The Springfield Hatchery is now rearing its first batch of young salmon with the expectation that about 220,000 smolts will be released into Redfish Lake Creek in May.
-A total of about 700,000 fertilized eggs will be delivered to Springfield later this year with the hope they will generate 600,000 smolts for release in May 2016.
+In 2013 a new sockeye hatchery in Springfield, Idaho came on line with the capacity to dramatically expand releases of juvenile sockeye, which is expected to further increase returns.
+The Springfield Hatchery is now rearing its first batch of young salmon with the expectation that about 220,000 smolts will be released into Redfish Lake Creek in May 2015.
+A total of about 700,000 fertilized eggs will be delivered to Springfield in 2014 with the hope they will generate 600,000 smolts for release in May 2016.
 The target is 1.2 million eyed eggs to Springfield in 2015.